Klipper3d/klipper/docs/G-Codes.md

 - `QUERY_ENDSTOPS`: Probe the axis endstops and report if they are "triggered" or in an "open" state.
 This command is typically used to verify that an endstop is working correctly.
+- `QUERY_ADC [NAME=<config_name>] [PULLUP=<value>]`: Report the last
+  analog value received for a configured analog pin.
+If NAME is not provided, the list of available adc names are reported.
+If PULLUP is provided (as a value in Ohms), the raw analog value along with the equivalent resistance given that pullup is reported.
 - `GET_POSITION`: Return information on the current location of the toolhead.
 - `SET_GCODE_OFFSET [X=<pos>|X_ADJUST=<adjust>]